UoM-ResPlat-DevOps/SpartanParallel/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part 2: Compiler Directives
 * OpenMP compiler directives must begin with a sentinel (Fortran) or pragma (C).
 All compiler directives have the basic form of: `sentinel/pragma directive-name [clauses, ...]`
-* The directory `/usr/local/common/OpenMP` has Fortran and C "hello world" examples.
+* The directory `/usr/local/common/OpenMP` has multiple Fortran and C "hello world" examples.
 The file "PARALLEL' contains various options for this fundamental construct.
 -- *Slide End* --

 -- *Slide* --